 But how do restaurants need to tell you about these foods?
 Well, there are no specifications.
 Of course, they need to make it clear, though.
 However, as the food is not pre-packaged, it obviously cannot be displayed via any sort of label, which is the requirement for pre-packaged goods.
-The logical move would be for restaurants to have this information printed on their menu.
-Nevertheless, if the restaurant owner has informed staff to tell consumers about allergens, this is allowed.
+The logical move would be for restaurants to have this food information for consumers printed on their menu.
+Nevertheless, if the restaurant owner has informed restaurant staff to tell consumers about allergens, this is allowed.
 The law simply states that restaurants need to make consumers aware, and so there is flexibility regarding the manner in which they do so.

 How do restaurants prevent allergic reactions to food?
 Can I sue a restaurant for food poisoning and allergies if they fail?

 We’ve already looked at the obligations that restaurants have to notify you of allergens in their food.
 This can be as simple as having staff inform customers of potential allergens, although a lot of restaurants are now choosing to display their allergens on their menus.
 Some restaurant chains are even using computer tablet menus, which allow the customer to filter through the menu according to their allergies.

-Natasha’s Law will come into effect in October 2021 and will require all food prepared and packed in the same place that it will be sold to have a full list of ingredients.
+Natasha’s Law came into effect in October 2021 and will require all food prepared and packed in the same place that it will be sold to have a full list of ingredients.
 For example, a restaurant and deli which prepares sandwiches and salads in the kitchen and then places them on a shelf to be sold will have to include a full list of ingredients on the package.
 Prior to Natasha’s law, this wasn’t a legal obligation.